 Theologically, Marsha identifies herself as "a conservative evangelical, strongly committed to the authority of Scripture, passionate about having a personal relationship with Jesus."
 She is certified as a lay evangelist by the Metropolitan Community Churches.
 Her music and message have largely focused on proclaiming the grace of God and love of Jesus to the LGBT community rather than defending or justifying herself to homophobic Christians.
 The Gay Music Guide, a non-religious publication, has twice placed her albums on the Twenty Best of the Year list.

 For many years Marsha and her spouse, Cindy Stevens-Pino, led a music ministry training school for LGBT Christians at King of Peace MCC in St. Petersburg, Florida.
-They currently participate in Pas-a-Grille Community Church in St. Petersburg, along with Marsha's teen-aged granddaughter who is living with them.
+They currently live south of there in Bradenton, Florida and attend Church of the Trinity MCC in Sarasota.

-[This biographical statement taken from the Encyclopedia of Contemporary Christian Music, 2002, and information provided by Marsha Stevens-Pino]
+[This biographical statement taken from the Encyclopedia of Contemporary Christian Music, 2002 with additional information provided by Marsha Stevens-Pino]

 MCC | Artist/musician/poet